The aim of

 Versions of solutions to be developed by the virtual laboratory tailored for science communication also offer schoolchildren and the general public the chance to gain insights concerning not only the atmospheric sciences, but also the scientific method in general.

 The Centre of Excellence: Virtual Laboratory for Molecular-Level Atmospheric Transformations is headed by Hanna Vehkamäki.
-The research groups comprising the Centre of Excellence are based at the University of Helsinki, Aalto University, the University of Eastern Finland and Tampere University.
+The research groups comprising the Centre of Excellence are based at the University of Helsinki,

 Four of the 11 centres of excellence selected by the Research Council of Finland for 2022–2029 are coordinated by the University of Helsinki.